RubenBBlazquez/RecreativaOnlineTFC/README.md

 # Online Casino
-Online recreative performed in android with java, include the design pattern MVVM (Model View ViewModel), and in this project I have used Firebase to logIn and register with  Firebase Firestore,  email verification and phone verification.Also I used Realtime Database to set comments in real time, Firebase Storage to save userprofile images and product images and finally I have used Firebase Machine Learning to extract text from an image and validate a DNI.
+Online recreative made in android with java, include the design pattern MVVM (Model View ViewModel), and in this project I have used Firebase to logIn and register with  Firebase Firestore,  email verification and phone verification.Also I used Realtime Database to set comments in real time, Firebase Storage to save userprofile images and product images and finally I have used Firebase Machine Learning to extract text from an image and validate a DNI.
 The app use two kind of ads, Rewarded ads which you can use to get balance in the app, and banner apps which shows publi about something.

 Now I will show you some images to describe de functionality of the app.